Conduct of a civil trial before the court

 • Your nephew or niece

-• Person attached to your personal service or company (e.g. company lawyer or domestic worker)
+• A person who is attached to your personal service or company (for example, a company lawyer or a domestic worker).

 The hearing is not mandatory if you agree to ensure that the proceedings are conducted without a hearing.
 Your opponent must do the same.

-The cerfa form n°16037 allows to give consent for a procedure without hearing:
+The following form is used to give consent for proceedings without a hearing:

 Consent to the conduct of the proceedings without a hearing - Oral proceedings before the court or the protection litigation judge